 After I had to step away from my corporate job, I struggled to make sense of what came next.
 I still had dreams and things I wanted to create.
 But I no longer had the same structure, energy, or stamina to pursue them in familiar ways.
 For a while, I felt lost.

 Eventually, I stopped trying to chase what I couldn’t sustain.
-I started tracking small things — how long I could stand without symptoms flaring, whether I’d followed through on one task, even if it was just replying to an email.
-Little by little, those became my new milestones.
+I started tracking small things – how long I could stand without symptoms flaring, whether I’d followed through on one task, even if it was just replying to an email.

 Let Go of Past Standards